PROFILE

 permitted to function.

-In June 1990, ethnic tensions between Uzbeks
+In June 1990, ethnic tensions between Uzbeks and

-population.
-Violent confrontations ensued, and a
+Violent confrontations ensued, and a state of

-state of emergency and curfew were introduced.
+emergency and curfew were introduced.
+Order was

-Order was not restored until August 1990.
+not restored until August 1990.

-The early 1990s brought measurable change to
+The early 1990s brought measurable change to the

-the Kyrgyz Republic.
+Kyrgyz Republic.
 The Kyrgyzstan Democratic

 Movement (KDM) had developed into a significant